schollz/listfiles/README.md

 List files recursively

-On Windows (8-core) with tens of thousands files: parallel is 24 times faster (24 seconds vs 1 second).
+On Windows (8-core) with SSD and tens of thousands files:

+- ListFromFiles (using C): 132 seconds
+- ListStdLib: 24 seconds
+- ListInParallel: 1.8 seconds

-On Linux (8-core) with a million files: parallel is only slightly faster (8 seconds vs 9 seconds).
+On Linux (8-core) with a million files:

-??
+- ListFromFiles (using C): 132 seconds
+- ListStdLib:
+- ListInParallel